-He is the author of Perfect Swing, Imperfect Lies: The Legacy of Golf’s Longest Hitter and Serve: The Washington Tennis & Education Foundation Story.
-He also contributed to four other books, including a Martin Luther King Jr. book entitled Voices: Reflections on an American Icon in Stories and Song and CNN’s Katrina: State of Emergency.
+John Christensen is the author of Perfect Swing, Imperfect Lies: The Legacy of Golf’s Longest Hitterand Serve: The Washington Tennis & Education Foundation Story.
+He contributed to a book about Martin Luther King Jr. entitled Voices: Reflections on an American Icon in Stories and Songand to the CNN book, Katrina: State of Emergency.

-He has reported extensively on hard news, sports and the environment; been a rock music critic and sports columnist; reviewed books and films; and written editorials and environmental columns.
-He also contributed to the websites for two CNN-TV specials: “Millennium,” and the award-winning series, “The Cold War.”
+He has reported on hard news, sports and the environment; was a music critic and sports columnist; reviewed books and films; and wrote editorials and environmental columns.
+He contributed content to the websites for two CNN-TV specials: “Millennium,” and the award-winning series, “The Cold War.”

 He lives in Atlanta.